Cloud-NC-Engineering-Thailand/tidb-multi-kube-cluster/readme.md

 # Usage
-This repository is designed to help you to create a database system between two kubernetes cluster and merge the data between two cluster in real time.
+This repository is designed to help you to create a database system between two kubernetes clusters and merge the data between two clusters in real time.

 ## Diagram